resource-disaggregation/blk-switch/README.md

    ```
    Or refer to https://github.com/axboe/fio to install the latest version.

-2. Run one L-app and one T-app on a core:
+3. Run one L-app and one T-app on a core:

    ```
    cd ~/blk-switch/scripts/
    (see NOTE below)
    ./toy_example_blk-switch.sh
    ```
-   NOTE: Edit "**toy_example_blk-switch.sh**" if your remote null-blk device created above for blk-switch is not "**/dev/nvme0n1**".
+   NOTE: Edit `toy_example_blk-switch.sh` if your remote null-blk device created above for blk-switch is not `/dev/nvme0n1`.

-3. Compare with Linux (pure i10 without blk-switch):
+4. Compare with Linux (pure i10 without blk-switch):

    ```
    cd ~/blk-switch/scripts/